 We have learned that a few Linum owners using MMCX earphones experience compatibility issues.
 Unfortunately, this is a well-known issue in the industry, and something you may experience with other cables as well.
 With MMCX no one can guarantee a perfect match between cable plug and earphone.

-Star washers are included with all MMCX orders in our online shop, and will solve most cases of compatibility issues, though not all.
+Star washers can solve most cases of compatibility issues, though not all.
 Read more about it here.

 Is it normal that there is a gap between the IEMs and the Linum MMCX connector?

 Some manufacturers, e.g. Westone, use a flanged socket.
 In this case it is normal you will see a gap between the In Ears and your Linum MMCX cable connector/plug.

 Are the MMCX Connectors supposed to be loose / cause intermittence?